Common myths about addiction

 Myth: People have to hit “rock bottom” before they can get well.

-Also, people who get help before addiction is severe have more resources to draw upon, such as supportive family or a job, to help them successfully recover.
-So the sooner someone gets help, the better.
+Reality: This simply isn’t true.
+It’s also dangerous.
+There can be deadly consequences to waiting.
+People who seek help early in the process have more resources to draw upon, such as a supportive family or a job.
+The sooner someone gets help, the better.

 Myth: Going to treatment will fix the problem.